yupimaki/netflix-and-socks/README.md

  - `ssh` into the remote machine using the public IP address from the AWS console
  - Install docker using walkthrough [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
    - If you've not used linux before, these docs are fairly accessible to follow.
-The set up amount to smashing `ctrl-c`, `ctrl-v` multiple times to achieve something fairly complex.
+The set up amounts to smashing `ctrl-c`, `ctrl-v` multiple times to achieve something fairly complex.

 #### `noip`